SSWConsulting/SSW.Rules.Content/rules/burndown-and-stories-overview-reports-updates/rule.md

 ---
+seoDescription: "Stay informed about project costs and progress by receiving regular updates on actual spend, ETA, and testing quality."
 type: rule
 archivedreason:
 title: Watch - Do you get regular updates on costs and progress (aka Project Progress, Burndown, etc.)?